App Comparisons

 iMessage’s Apple-Only Limitation

-iMessage automatically activates on any Apple device using an Apple ID — no separate download is needed.
-However, when you message someone without an Apple device, it falls back to SMS or MMS, shown as a green bubble instead of blue.
+iMessage automatically activates on any Apple device using an Apple ID, no separate download is needed.
+When you message someone without an Apple device, however, it falls back to SMS or MMS, shown as a green bubble instead of blue.

-This fallback creates a fragmented experience.
-Messages sent via SMS lack encryption, read receipts, and high-quality media sharing.
+This fallback creates a genuinely fragmented experience.
+Messages sent via SMS lack encryption and read receipts, and media quality degrades noticeably.
 If your contacts use a mix of Android and iPhone, iMessage is an inconsistent solution.

-Android holds a 72% global smartphone market share as of 2024, according to Statista’s mobile OS data.
+Android holds a 72% global smartphone market share, according to Statista’s mobile OS data.
 That means the majority of the world’s phone users cannot access iMessage at all.

 How Does the Privacy and Encryption Compare?